Generic filters

 TAGS

 PA systems are designed primarily to help the congregation hear the spoken word: sermons, readings and testimonies - and music; both live and pre-recorded.
-Any PA system comprises key links in the ‘audio chain’ including - input, control, amplification and output.
+Any PA system comprises key links in the ‘audio chain’, including input, control, amplification and output.
 Like a chain, any weak link will reduce the overall effectiveness of the system.

 Hints & Tips: